New South Wales: A motorcycle tour into the superb South East forests of NSW with Simon Pavey

 Our motorcycles are insured and have a damage excess of AU$ 5000, you can reduce the excess by taking advantage of our Excess Reduction Policy: AU$ 35 per day

-Joining Day: Arrive in Launceston and meet the Off-Road Skills and Compass Expeditons crew for your pre-departure meeting.
+Joining Day: Arrive in Merimbula and meet the Off-Road Skills and Compass Expeditions crew for your pre-departure meeting.

-Departure Day: Spend some time in Launceston, fly or ride home, the choice is yours.
+Departure Day: Spend some time in Batemans Bay, fly or ride home, the choice is yours.

 - 6 nights of accommodation